Guerrilla war in the Baltic states

 The guerrilla war in the Baltic states was an insurgency waged by Baltic (Latvian, Lithuanian and Estonian) partisans against the Soviet Union from 1944 to 1956.
-Known alternatively as the "Forest Brothers", the "Brothers of the Wood" and the "Forest Friars" (metsavennad, mežabrāļi, žaliukai), these partisans fought against invading Soviet forces during their occupation of the Baltic states during and after World War II.
-Similar insurgent groups resisted Soviet occupations in Bulgaria, Poland, Romania and Ukraine.
+Known alternatively as the "Forest Brothers" or "Forest Sisters" (sometimes referred to as the "Brothers of the Wood" and the "Forest Friars",metsavennad, mežabrāļi, žaliukai), these partisans fought against invading Soviet forces during their occupation of the Baltic states during and after World War II.
+Notable fighters included Evi Mihkelson, Kalev Arro, Pranas Končius, Juozas Lukša, Jānis Pīnups, Benediktas Mikulis, and Izabelė Vilimaitė.
+Similar insurgent groups resisted Soviet occupations in Bulgaria, Poland, Romania, and Ukraine.

 Soviet forces, consisting primarily of the Red Army, occupied the Baltic states in 1940, completing their occupation by 1941.
-After a period of German occupation during World War II, the Soviets reoccupied Lithuania from 1944 to 1945.
+After a period of German occupation during World War II, the Soviets reoccupied the Baltic States from 1944 to 1945.
 As Soviet political repression intensified over the following years, tens of thousands of partisans from the Baltics began to use the countryside as a base for an anti-Soviet insurgency.

-According to some estimates, at least 50,000 partisans (10,000 in Estonia, 10,000 in Latvia and 30,000 in Lithuania) in addition to their supporters were involved in the insurgency.
-The partisans continued to carry out an armed struggle until 1956, when the superiority of the Soviet security forces, largely in the form of secret agents which infiltrated the partisan groups, caused the Baltic population to change tactics and use other forms of resistance.
+According to some estimates, at least 50,000 partisans (10,000 in Estonia, 10,000 in Latvia, and 30,000 in Lithuania) in addition to their supporters were involved in the insurgency.
+The partisans continued to carry out an armed struggle until 1956, when the superiority of the Soviet security forces, largely in the form of secret agents which infiltrated the partisan groups, caused the Baltic population to change tactics and resort to civil resistance for the next three decades, culminating in the Singing Revolution from 1987 to 1991.